-Graduate study is offered in the College of Arts and Sciences leading to the following degrees: Master of Arts, Master of Arts in TESOL, Master of Fine Arts in Visual Arts, Master of Social Sciences, Master of Liberal Studies, Master of Combined Sciences; Master of Science in Biology, Master of Science in Communication, Master of Science in Computer Science; Master of Science in Mathematics, Master of Science in TESOL, Master of Music, and Master of Music Education.
+Graduate study is offered in the College of Arts and Sciences leading to the following degrees: Master of Arts, Master of Fine Arts in Visual Arts and Graphic Design, Master of Social Sciences, Master of Liberal Studies, Master of Combined Sciences; Master of Science in Biology, Master of Science in Medicine, Master of Science in Communication, Master of Science in Computer Science; Master of Science in Mathematics, Master of Music, and Master of Music Education.
 Students should refer to the Graduate School Catalog and the appropriate academic department regarding specific requirements for these degrees.

-Department of Art Aven Hall
+Department of Art

 The Mississippi College Department of Art offers the Masters of Arts, the Master of Fine Arts, and, in cooperation with the School of Education, the Master of Education in Art.
 Students will have the opportunity to study art at an advanced level in an environment where the emphasis is on the study of art from a Christian world view.
-These degrees are offered in studio art, which includes studies in two-dimensional arts such as painting and drawing, and the three-dimensional arts including sculptures and ceramics.
-There is no graduate degree available in the areas of applied design such as graphic design or interior design.
+These degrees are offered in studio art, which includes studies in two-dimensional arts such as painting and drawing, and the three-dimensional arts including sculpture and ceramics; and graphic design in the MFA in Graphic Design.